[By Nic Lindh on Sunday, 10 September 2017]

-Personally, I record in my man cave/monk cell, which is the tiny room where I watch TV and write blog posts.
+Personally, I record in what I think of as my monk cell, which is the tiny room where I watch TV and write blog posts.
 I put some acoustic dampeners on the wall, and they have helped my quality tremendously.

-(As an aside, for your man cave if you want to watch movies loud, acoustic dampeners will help with the audio quality for your TV in a major way.
+(As an aside, if you want to watch movies loud in your man cave, acoustic dampeners will help with the audio quality for your TV in a major way.
 You know, if you need another reason to make the investment.
 Echo is bad, unless you’re a cathedral.)

 But if you’re just getting started or you don’t have the money to spend to sound treat a room, you have two great options: A car or a closet.